wandb/docs/docs/guides/app/features/panels/weave/intro.md

 ### Weave result panel

 Finally, the Weave result panel renders the result of the Weave expression, using the selected weave panel, configured by the configuration to display the data in an interactive form.
-Here we can see a Table and a Plot of the same data.
+The following images shows a Table and a Plot of the same data.

 ![](/images/weave/result_panel_table.png)